 Fund balance of governmental funds is reported in various categories based on the nature of any limitations requiring the use of resources for specific purposes.
+The nonspendable fund balance component represents amounts that are not in spendable form or are legally or contractually required to be maintained intact.
+Restricted fund balance represents amounts that are legally restricted by outside parties, constitutional provisions, or enabling legislation for use for a specific purpose.
 The Agency itself can establish limitations on the use of resources through either a commitment (committed fund balance) or an assignment (assigned fund balance).